okfn/opendatasurvey/templates/faq.md

 * Fill in the form based on the changes you want to make to the existing data.
 * Click Submit.
 Your submission is now waiting for review, and will be visible in the table as 'awaiting review' after a few minutes.

-### What do all the questions about the data sets mean?
+### What do all the questions about the datasets mean?

 When filling in information about a dataset, there's a list of questions to answer about the availability and openness of the datasets.
 The answers then appear in the country overview page for the Census.